Fermionic decay of charged Higgs boson in low mass region in Georgi Machacek Model: Results

-Light charged Higgs boson decaying via $H^{\pm}\rightarrow cs$ has already been searched in CMS with $\sqrt{s}=13$ TeV \cite{CMS:2020osd}.
+Light charged Higgs boson decaying via $H^{\pm}\rightarrow cs$ has already been searched in CMS \cite{CMS:2020osd} and ATLAS \cite{ATLAS:2024oqu} with $\sqrt{s}=13$ TeV.
 Also, search for light charged Higgs boson in the $H^{\pm}\rightarrow \tau^{\pm}\nu_{\tau}$ decay is alredy carried out in ATLAS \cite{ATLAS:2018gfm} and CMS \cite{CMS:2019bfg} with $\sqrt{s}=13$ TeV.
-We use these experimental results to provide an upper limit on the triplet VEV $v_2$ in the GM model.
+Though we had stringent limits on the VEV $v_2$ as a function of the charged Higgs mass $m_{H^{\pm}}$ from the $b\rightarrow s\gamma$ decay \cite{Hartling:2014aga}, we use the experimental results from the charged Higgs decay to provide an upper limit on the triplet VEV $v_2$ in the GM model.

-We depict $BR(t\rightarrow H_3^+b)\times BR(H_3^+\rightarrow c\bar{s})$ as a function of the charged scalar mass $(m_3)$ for three choices of triplet VEV $v_2$ in the Fig.\ \ref{fig:cs}.
-From the plot, one can see that, for $v_2=20$ GeV, a very narrow region of mass, $m_3>147$ GeV, is only allowed.
-The scenerio becomes better with decreasing $v_2$.
-For $v_2=15$ GeV, the charged scalar mass less than $85$ GeV and greater than $137$ GeV is allowed.
-For $v_2=10$ GeV, only the region with mass in between $95-118$ GeV, approximately, is excluded.
-The full mass region is available for further decrease in $v_2$, which is not shown in this plot, but can easily be understood.